nicholas-zeiss/sudoku/README.md

 # Sudoku Solver
 A web app that helps you solve sudoku puzzles.
 It can check whether a puzzle is valid and can solve the puzzle for you.
 Been living under a rock?
-Read about sudoku [here](https://en.wikipedia.org/wiki/Sudoku)
+Read about sudoku [here](https://en.wikipedia.org/wiki/Sudoku).

-## Installation
+##Installation

 All you need to do to get this site up and running on a local is a few simple commands:
 ```